kaltura/DeveloperPortalDocs/documentation/player-sdk/Picture-in-Picture-iOS.md

 ---
 layout: page
-title: PIP (Picture-in-Picture) - iOS Plugin
+title: Picture-in-Picture (PIP) - iOS Plugin
 ---

-# PIP (Picture-in-Picture) - iOS Plugin
+This article describes how to use the iOS plugin for the PIP feature.

-## How to Enable Background Modes?
+## How to Enable Background Modes
 You can enable support for 'Audio, AirPlay and Picture in Picture' from the Background modes section of the Capabilities tab in your Xcode project.

 ![](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Art/4_enablebackgroundmodes_2x.png)